akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 is not its architecture: Its the data.
 Why?
 You can build most complex neural network, but one rule always stays the same: **Garbage in = Garbage out**.
-So at the input data we start!
+So at the data we start!

-For this example I generated a dataset that is located at:
+For this example we will be using a generated dataset that is located at:

 https://github.com/akvankorlaar/NeuralNetworkBlog/blob/master/shrub_dataset.csv